Alice Cornelia Thaw: Personal life

-In January 1903, George Seymour, Earl of Yarmouth, an amateur actor who was a friend of her older brother Harry and was the eldest son and heir apparent of Hugh Seymour, 6th Marquess of Hertford, was a two-week guest of her mother at their rented residence on Lafayette Square in Washington (owned by former U.S. Senator J. Donald Cameron).
+In January 1903, George Seymour, Earl of Yarmouth, an amateur actor who was a friend of her elder brother Harry and the eldest son and heir apparent of Hugh Seymour, 6th Marquess of Hertford, was a two-week guest of her mother at their rented residence on Lafayette Square in Washington (owned by former U.S. Senator J. Donald Cameron).
 Their engagement was announced in February 1903 and they were married shortly thereafter on April 27, 1903, in Pittsburgh, but not before the Earl "extorted" her mother to increase the dowry under the threat he would not go through the marriage.
 After their marriage, the couple sailed aboard the St. Paul to her husband's native England.
 Upon leaving the U.S., much was made about debts the Earl had accumulated while in New York, prompting him to comment to reporters:

 "I don't owe much here and I don't want any fuss.
 I don't expect any, as my lawyer is here to meet anybody who may have a claim against me.
-My father has given Col. Olin money to pay my debts and I want it understood that may wife is not paying them for me.
+My father has given Col. Olin money to pay my debts and I want it understood that my wife is not paying them for me.
 After I leave, if any other creditor comes forward I want him to go to Col. Olin, who will settle the bill."

 Reportedly, "scores of tales have been told of the sorrowful life of the Countess, and it was a well-known fact that within a few months after the marriage the ill-treatment of his wife by the Earl began."
 In January 1908, Alice sued Yarmouth for divorce.
 Their marriage was annulled in 1908 on the grounds of non-consummation.
 As part of the divorce, all financial interests were returned to Thaw, and she resumed using her maiden name and moved to Lenox, Massachusetts.

 After their divorce, her former father-in-law died in 1912, and her ex-husband succeeded to his titles as the 7th Marquess of Hertford.
 He died in 1940, having never remarried nor having any children and was succeeded in his titles by his nephew.